The Moroccan Gendarmerie Royale at the service of citizens

 As regards non-commissioned officers, the initial patent in Higher Force (BSG), to the degree of Judicial Police Officer (OPJ), career success depends on a series of courses that Constable, the MDL-chief or the adjutant to perform.

 – Schools and training centers of the royal gendarmerie:

 - School of Diving Temara

 - Training Centre SPAM

 Human Resources: versatility and professionalism

-The wide range of missions and the relatively low numbers require some flexibility from the personnel of the Royal Gendarmerie.
+The wide range of missions and the relatively low numbers require some flexibility from the personnel of the Gendarmerie Royale.
 Thus, a Gendarme from a territorial brigade, without specific qualification should be able to act properly as:

 • Law enforcement officer;